Do you use your power of choice?

 If you have a nice emergency fund saved, you may be able to quit a job that isn't right for you.
 You may be able to move to safer housing.
 You may be able to donate to worthwhile causes.
 Savings can even improve the quality of healthcare you receive, and thus the quality of your life.

-We're not God.
-We don't know the future.
-But based on our own experience and the counsel of wise friends or relatives, we can often project how something might turn out.
+You're not God.
+You don't know the future.
+But based on your own experience and the counsel of wise friends or relatives, you can often project how something might turn out.
 That's why it's smart to seek advice from trusted people when you're making a major decision.

-Who can we trust more than God?
-We don't put out a fleece to test God, as Gideon did, but we can find God's principles for wise living in the Bible.
+Who can you trust more than God?
+Don't put out a fleece to test God, as Gideon did, but you can find God's principles for wise living in the Bible.

 Many people in the Bible messed up their lives because of their bad choices.
 Their stories serve as examples for us.
 Even Solomon, the wisest ruler who ever lived, chose the false gods of his many wives, strayed from the one true God, and ruined his life.